 Requirement 3: Provide Safe and Competent Supports

 Supports must be delivered safely and competently by appropriately qualified personnel.
-This requires:
+This requires adequate training and qualifications, ongoing professional development, supervision and support systems, and competency assessments.

 Requirement 4: Act with Integrity, Honesty and Transparency